ADEWUMIADENIKE/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a scriptthat creates a new global varaible
+a scriptthat prints the result of he additiona of 128